What Ham To Choose?

 Wash ham thoroughly in warm water.
 Use a stiff brush to remove surface mold if present.
 This mold is in no way injurious.
 Aged hams, like aged cheeses, mold in the process.
 To reduce saltiness, soak ham in cold water for 24 hours or longer prior to cooking.Change water every four (4) hours.
 Changing the water during soaking will aid in drawing salt from the ham.
 (If a milder salt flavor is desired, soak ham for 36 hours.)
 Cook your ham using the Water or Oven cooking instructions listed below.

-Place ham skin side down in vessel and cover with cool water.
-Bring water to 180º F (not quite simmering).
-Cook approximately 25 minutes per pound or until 160º F internal temperature.
-Add water as needed to keep ham covered.
-When done, take ham from vessel.
+Place ham skin side down in a large roasting pan, skin side down and cover with cool water.
+Cook to 163 degrees internal temperature (or about 25 minutes per pound) Add water as needed to keep ham covered.
+When done, take ham from pan.
 While the ham is still warm, remove skin carefully without tearing the fat.
 If a sweet coating is desired, sprinkle the fat side with brown sugar and bread crumbs and bake in oven at 400ºF. until brown (approximately 15 minutes).

 Important:Do not open oven door until the cook cycle is completed, including the last 6-8 hours.